hanasl/Analyse_D/README.md

 In this notebook, we will explore a dataset of Disney movies and analyze what contributes to the success of Disney movies.
 The data contains 579 Disney movies with six features: movie title, release date, genre, MPAA rating, total gross, and inflation-adjusted gross.

-## :interrobang: Why is it important to analyze student performance?

-Analyzing student work is an essential part of teaching.
-Teachers assign, collect and examine student work all the time to assess student learning and to revise and improve teaching.
-Ongoing assessment of student learning allows teachers to engage in continuous quality improvement of their courses.
-Many factors can influence a student's performance, including the influence of the parents' educational background, test preparation, student health, and so on.

 ## :gear: Loading libraries and data